GarettGazay/ALTR_PROJECT/README.md

 ### **5. Scalability**

-- **Time to Converge:** Convergence of the current version of the model takes approximately 140,000 steps, improvement is seen every 20,000.
+- **Time to Converge:** Convergence in the current version takes approximately 140,000 steps, improvement is observed every 20,000.
 - **Inference Time:** Each schedule on the current hardware used takes about 1 minute (with multi-loading)

 ### **6. Performance in Edge Cases:**